Misty Blue Farm Blog

 7. And finally, purchase from a brand you trust.
 Eco-Cert and Leaping Bunny certificates are all well and good, but they are marketing tools nonetheless.
 Companies can buy them even when their company practices are less than perfectly green.
 So, don't just look at labels or beautiful magazine spreads.
 Dig a little deeper.
 Reading a company's "About us" page and blog posts and customer reviews will give you a far better idea of who you are buying from than a short snippet in a glossy magazine or a beautiful ad.

 Now you're ready and armed with some knowledge!
 Go ahead and feel good about taking control of your skin health and banish the fear.
 Are you ready to take the next step and glide into the world of luxurious handcrafted green skincare?
-We here at Misty Blue Farm Botanicals would be pleased to assist you on your skin care journey and help you discover the benefits of our collection of American grown skin care.
-Please visit our "About Us" page to continue the conversation or email our client concierge at firstname.lastname@example.org to make an inquiry.
+We here at Misty Blue Skincare would be pleased to assist you on your skin care journey and help you discover the benefits of our collection of American grown skin care.
+Please visit our "About Us" page to continue the conversation.

 From the very beginning of this journey, I have stressed the need for proper skin cleansing as the foundation of our skin care rituals.
 Like an invisible shield, your skin creates a fine exterior layer secreted by your sebaceous and sweat glands that coats your entire body in a film at a pH of between 4.5 -6.5.
 This is your acid mantle, and it helps protect your skin from a host of not-so-nice things like germs, bacteria and other contaminants.

 However, like most functions of our body, the acid mantle must be used and challenged on a regular basis in order to keep your skin healthy and provide your body with its' full protection.
-Modern ph-neutral chemical laden surfactants do not challenge the skin's acid mantle properly, which we believe results in dryness and a host of other skin ailments.
-These detergent surfactants are known allergens and can leave behind traces on your skin that may cause further damage.
+That's why cleansing is quite possibly the most important step of your skincare ritual.

 A bar of properly formulated pure soap has a pH of between 9.0-10.0.
 This is considered alkaline and sits at the opposite end of the pH scale from the pH of your skin's acid mantle.
 This pH difference of the soap and the friction of the lathering are exactly what is needed to properly remove the day's dirt, oils and fatty acids that have accumulated on the surface of your skin.
 This action will also temporarily remove your skin's acid layer; however healthy skin will begin production of a new acid mantle immediately and the acid mantle is completely restored, fresh and new, within about 20 minutes.